 For more ideas on what to see and do in Limerick see – How to Spend Half a Day in Limerick.

 4. Killary Fjord

 The Killary Fjord was a complete surprise to me!
 It’s Irelands only Fjord which extends 10 miles from the Atlantic.
-I drove past and along the Fjord when driving from Kylemore Abbey to Westport and every turn and corner provided a completely different view of the fjord, it really was incredible.
+I drove along the Fjord when driving from Kylemore Abbey to Westport and every turn and corner provided a completely different view of the fjord, it really was incredible.

 5. Achill Island

 I used ‘Keel’ on Achill Island as my endpoint on my satnav and just before I reached the village I saw signs for the beach.
-The beach was so remote and quiet, it filled me with peace and calm so I would definitely recommend heading up there to see a completely different side of the West Coast.
+The beach was so remote and quiet, it filled me with peace and calm so I would definitely recommend heading up there to see a less visited place on the West Coast of Ireland.